NativeScript/plugins/packages/ionic-portals/README.md

 ```

 #### Subscribing to events sent from web portals
-To subscribe to events sent from any web portal, call the [subscribeToTopic](#subscribetotopic) method with the event name as the first parameter and the event handler as the second parameter.
+To subscribe to events sent from any web portal, call the [subscribeToTopic](#subscribetotopic) method with the event name as the first argument and the event handler as the second argument.

 ```ts
 const subscriptionId = IonicPortalManager.subscribeToTopic('useful-web-event', result => {